soroush/graphicsmagick/www/INSTALL-unix.rst

   copying a module into place) but GraphicsMagick itself is not built using modules.

+  Use of the modules build is recommended where it is possible to use it.
+Using modules defers the overhead due to library dependencies (searching the filesystem for libraries, shared library relocations, initialized data, and constructors) until the point the libraries are required to be used to support the file format requested.
+  Traditionally it has been thought that a 'static' program will be more performant than one built with shared libraries, and perhaps this may be true, but building a 'static' GraphicsMagick does not account for the many shared libraries it uses on a typical Unix/Linux system.
+These shared libraries may impose unexpected overhead.
+For example, it was recently noted that libxml2 is now often linked with the ICU (international character sets) libraries which are huge C++ libraries consuming almost 30MB of disk space and that simply linking with these libraries causes GraphicsMagick to start up much more slowly.
+By using the modules build, libxml2 (and therefore the huge ICU C++ libraries) are only loaded in the few cases (e.g. SVG format) where it is needed.

+  When applications depend on the GraphicsMagick libraries, using the modules build lessens the linkage overhead due to using GraphicsMagick.

 --enable-symbol-prefix

   The GraphicsMagick libraries may contain symbols which conflict with